NurdauletAmangos/ADS_Asigment1/Problems/README.md

 ## 3. Cheking whether "n" is prime or composite
 returns the number after determining whether it is prime or composite.

+## 4. Factorial calculator
+Computes factorial of a number n (n!) using recursion